fajinyuan/org.opengda.eclipseide/README.md

 # org.opengda.eclipseide
-Eclipse IDE for GDA development
+Eclipse IDE with all required plugins for GDA development